TTIC's Virtual Admissions Open House for prospective applicants will be hosted on November 22, 2024. Click here for more details.

 ADMISSIONS RESPONSE

-For applications submitted for alternate start times, expect up to three months after application completion (submission plus final submission of letters and supporting documents) date to hear a response.
+For applications submitted at other times, expect up to three months after application completion (including the receipt of letters and supporting documents) to hear a response.

 Once you have applied

-After you submit your application, you will get 2 emails: 1.
-An email will ask you to confirm your email address.
-Just click the link, and you are done.
-Certifies you as you.
-2. An email which will confirm your application was received, and includes a link for you to review what you submitted or go back in and add information.
+After you submit your application, you will receive two emails: Email 1: An email to confirm your email address.
+Email 2: An email to confirm the application was received, that includes a link to review the application and to make any necessary changes.

 DIVERSITY AT TTIC